ocaml/ocaml.org/data/tutorials/platform/bp_09_opam_path.md

 direnv: export ~PATH
 ```

-By using `direnv` in conjunction with Opam, you can streamline your development workflow, ensuring that the correct Opam switch is automatically set up whenever you work on a specific project.
+By using `direnv` in conjunction with opam, you can streamline your development workflow, ensuring that the correct opam switch is automatically set up whenever you work on a specific project.